HatchApps/xavier-help/focus.md

 - [Repeating Flow](/focus.html#repeating-flows): A Flow that is set to repeat on a regular basis, which is linked to a Flow Template, Client(s), User(s) and a reporting time period, with a scheduled date and a time span for completion
 - [Draft Flow](/focus.html#draft-flows): A Flow that has not yet been completed or published.
+- [Focus Daily Digest](/focus.html#focus-daily-digest): An email summarising any Flows that require action for the day.

 ## Checks